Ayx03/GetRepoSize/README.md

 # GetRepoSize
-Get the size of a GitHub Repository. <https://grs.imayx.top>
+Get the size of a GitHub Repository on a webpage. <https://grs.imayx.top>